Jekyll on macOS

 ruby -v ruby 2.3.7p456 (2018-03-28 revision 63024) [universal.x86_64-darwin18]

 gem install bundler jekyll

 Developers often use rbenv to manage multiple Ruby versions.
-This can be useful if you want to run the same Ruby version used by your colleagues/collaborators.
+This can be useful when the version included with the OS is too old or when you want to run the same version as your colleagues/collaborators.

 That’s it!
 Head over rbenv command references to learn how to use different versions of Ruby in your projects.